Senior Fellow; Senior Advisor, American Worker Project

 Expertise: Economic policy, retirement, labor unions, employment, public opinion

-David Madland is the Director of the American Worker Project and the Managing Director of the Economic Policy team at American Progress.
-He has written extensively about the economy and American politics on a range of topics including retirement policy, labor unions, and workplace standards such as the minimum wage.
-His current work focuses on the importance of the middle class to the economy and democracy, as well as policies to restore the strength of the middle class.
+David Madland is the Managing Director of the Economic Policy team and the Director of the American Worker Project at American Progress.
+He has written extensively about the economy and American politics on a range of topics, including the middle class, economic inequality, retirement policy, labor unions, and workplace standards such as the minimum wage.
+His forthcoming book, Hollowed Out: Why the Economy Doesn’t Work without a Strong Middle Class, will be published by the University of California Press in July.

-Madland has a doctorate in government from Georgetown University and received his bachelor of science from the University of California, Berkeley.
+Madland has a doctorate in government from Georgetown University and received his bachelor’s degree from the University of California, Berkeley.
 His dissertation about the decline of the U.S. pension system was honored as the best dissertation of the year by the Labor and Employment Relations Association.
-Madland is the co-author of Interest Groups in Elections, a book about the role and influence of interest groups in American democracy and is the author of many academic articles.
+Madland is the co-author of Interest Groups in American Campaigns, a book about the role and influence of interest groups in American democracy, and is the author of several academic articles.
 He has worked on economic policy for Rep. George Miller (D-CA) and has consulted for several labor unions.